 The COVID-19 pandemic (the "Pandemic") has materially adversely impacted global economic conditions.
-More than 27 months into the Pandemic, COVID-19 continues to have an unpredictable and unprecedented impact on the global economy.
-Despite increasing availability of COVID-19 vaccines, as well as an easing of restrictions on social, business, travel and government activities and functions, infection rates continue to fluctuate and federal, state and local government requirements are likely to remain fluid.
+COVID-19 continues to have an unpredictable and unprecedented impact on the global economy.
+Though there has been a trend of increasing availability of COVID-19 vaccines, as well as an easing of restrictions on social, business, travel and government activities and functions, infection rates continue to fluctuate and federal, state and local government regulations continue to rapidly change.
 The uncertainties caused by the Pandemic include, but are not limited to, supply chain disruptions, workplace dislocations, economic contraction, and downward pressure on some customer budgets and customer sentiment in general.
 We have not had any facility closures due to the Pandemic, but we have experienced supply chain and work delays on certain projects.
 Should such delays continue or worsen or should longer-term budgets or priorities of our clients be impacted, the Pandemic could further negatively affect our business, results of operations and financial condition.
 The extent of the impact of the Pandemic on our business and financial results, and the volatility of our stock price will depend largely on future developments, including the duration of the Pandemic, new and potentially more contagious variants, such as the Delta and Omicron variants, the impact on capital and financial markets, the distribution, rate of adoption and efficacy of vaccines, and the related impact on the budgets and financial circumstances of our customers and suppliers, all of which are highly uncertain and cannot be reasonably estimated as of the date of this report.